 Table 1, indicator 16 - Investee countries subject to social violation - Social exclusion criteria that excluded countries who are responsible of severe violations of human rights, based on "Freedom House" data.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The number of PAIs considered by the Investment Manager may increase in future when the data and methodologies to measure those indicators will be mature.
 More information on how PAIs are considered during the reference period will be made available in the periodic reporting of the Subfund.